 Describe how the LEA will provide full opportunities for participation in parental involvement activities for all parents (including parents with limited English proficiency, disabilities, and migratory children).
-Include how the LEA plans to share information related to school and parent programs, meetings, school reports, and other activities in an understandable and uniform format and to the extent practical, in a language parents can understand [Section 1118(e)(5) and 1118(f)].
+Include how the LEA plans to share information related to school and parent programs, meetings, school reports, and other activities in an understandable and uniform format and to the extent practical, in a language parents can understand [Section 1118(e)(5) and 1118(f)].†

-Response: The district has provided training to the schools in how to access NCLB required notices and general ed. notices to parents in multiple languages.
-Training has included school nurses, registrars, school administrations, Title I teachers, a teacher per grade level and teachers of ELL students.
-Additionally, we have translators available through staff members who are fluent in languages (both written and conversational).
+Response: The district has provided training to the schools in how to access ESSA required notices and general ed. notices to parents in multiple languages.
+Training has included school nurses, registrars, school administrations, some guidance counselors, Title I teachers, a teacher per grade level and teachers of ELL students.
+Additionally, we have translators available through teachers and staff who are fluent in languages (both written and conversational).
 We do ask for translated notes and letters when other TRANSACT documents are not applicable.
 The district website also offers Google Translate.

 The Title I Coordinator reviews the TRANSACT program at the beginning of the school year and provides for new staff and other departments to be trained in using the TRANSACT documents.
-Schools contact the Title I Office or the ESOL Office when they have translation needs.
+Schools are provided a translator list from the Title I/Title III office or can contact the Title I Office/ESOL Office when they have a need for a translation.
 The ESE department is the contact for hearing impaired and sign language issues.
-The Title I Office is given a list of families who need letters translated in other languages so that mailings are sent in appropriate languages when those mailings are done from the district office.

-The school district will take the following actions to ensure that information related to the school and parent programs, meetings, and other activities, is sent to the parents of participating children in an understandable format, including alternative formats upon request, and to the extent practicable, in a language the parents can understand:
+The school district will ensure that information related to the school and parent programs, meetings, and other activities, is sent to the parents of participating children in an understandable format, including alternative formats upon request, and to the extent practicable, in a language the parents can understand:

-- \All of the Flagler County Schools and facilities are handicap accessible. - \Parents requesting sign language at parent meetings are provided that service through Flagler County ESE Department using either volunteers or paid sign language interpreters, - \ Provide translations of documents to the extent possible, for parents at each school upon request in Spanish, Russian, and Haitian Creole, - \Schools provide the district office with a list of students who have another language spoken in the home and have little understanding of the English language,

-- \ Provide notifications in multiple languages using TRANSACT and volunteer or staff translations, - \ Provide required NCLB notices to parents in a language and format parents can understand either through translated letters via TRANSACT or phone calls by staff who speak other languages, - \ Use conversational translators when possible to notify parents of workshops and meetings, - \Have oral Spanish and Russian translators at the district ESOL PLC meetings, - \ Have translators at parent meetings upon request of the schools, and - \ Use the district phone master call system to notify families of parent programs and meetings in other languages. - \ Copies of translated notices will be collected periodically, as documentation by the Title I Director.
+- All of the Flagler County Schools and facilities are handicap accessible, - Parents requesting sign language at parent meetings are provided that service through Flagler County ESE Department using certified paid sign language interpreters when feasible or sign language volunteers, - Provide translations of documents to the extent possible, for parents at each school upon request in Spanish, Russian, and Haitian Creole, - Schools can provide the district office with a list of students who have another language spoken in the home and have little understanding of the English language, - Provide notifications in multiple languages using TRANSACT and volunteer or staff translations. - Provide required ESSA notices to parents in a language and format parents can understand either through translated letters via TRANSACT or phone calls by staff who speak other languages, - Use conversational translators when possible to notify parents of workshops and meetings, - Have Spanish and Russian oral translators at the district ESOL PLC meetings. - Have translators at parent meetings upon request of the schools, and - Use the district phone master call system to notify families of parent programs and meetings in other languages. - Copies of translated notices will be supplied to registrars as well as collected from schools periodically, as documentation by the Title I Director.